-I always loved to draw—to get lost in imaginary worlds of my own creation, far beyond what I saw as my own rather limited one.
+I always loved to draw, to get lost in imaginary worlds of my own creation, far beyond what I saw as my own rather limited one.
 And so the life of an artist seemed the best possible one for me.
 And that became the spring board for all my dreams.
 My logic was that if I never got to see all the wondrous places I dreamt of, I could at least draw and paint my own — and maybe even better ones — right there in my sketchbook.

 And so it was in this frame of mind that the dreamy, fluid nature of many of the watercolors I saw in those early days became so especially resonant.
 The playful, powerfully imaginative work of John Marin and Charles Burchfield really hit home.
 And the stark clarity and honest emotionality of Edward Hopper’s watercolor paintings stun me even now, many years later.

-Aside from those mentioned above, I remember being shocked at about ten years of age, by images of a number of watercolor seascapes by Turner.
+Aside from those mentioned above, I remember being shocked at about 10 years of age, by images of a number of watercolor seascapes by Turner.
 I was too young to truly understand, but something in the otherworldly luminosity and emotional turmoil in those inspired works drew me in.

 The medium of watercolor seemed ideal for this kind of light-infused, atmospheric and emotionally-charged story telling.
 And it still does.

 I am always counseling my groups (and myself) not to paint what we see so much as how what we see makes us feel.
-Or in other words, I might say: “Try to paint your actual inspiration — not whatever it was that inspired you”.
+Or in other words, I might say: “Try to paint your actual inspiration — not whatever it was that inspired you.”

 Whatever view, or scene, or idea it might have been that inspired us to paint, it is the painting that matters in the long run.
 In my view, it is the artist’s job to bring a unique emotional insight and vision to our painting; to interpret what it is we see, not just try to produce a facsimile.

 What do you look for — or what attracts you most — in potential subjects?

-So much of my work is informed and shaped by patterns of light, but what really inspires me are the broader ideas of connection — of dialogue and tension — between opposing forces; dark and light, shade and shadow, warm and cool, lost and found, etc. etc. It is in the contrast and occasional bridge of resolution between these opposing forces that all the questions I wish my art to ask can be found.
+So much of my work is informed and shaped by patterns of light.
+But what really inspires me are the broader ideas of connection — of dialogue and tension — between opposing forces: dark and light, shade and shadow, warm and cool, lost and found, etc. It is in the contrast and occasional bridge of resolution between these opposing forces that all the questions I wish my art to ask can be found.